orval-labs/orval/docs/src/pages/reference/configuration/output.md

 }
 ```

-Type `explode` setting results in the following generated code:
+Setting the value to `explode` results in the following generated code:

 ```ts
 const formData = new FormData();